 by Grant Wiedenfeld

-Clarkson surprised the players with the obscure chant from his soccer-playing youth days in England — defender Katie Naughton shared that “We thought he was going to give a speech!”
-This spontaneous celebratory moment revealed the tight bond that has formed between Clarkson and his players eighteen months into his tenure, the last several months in a bubble.
+In the Rio Tinto Stadium locker room following the NWSL Challenge Cup championship game last Sunday, Dash head coach James Clarkson surprised the players with an obscure chant from his soccer-playing youth in England — defender Katie Naughton shared that “We thought he was going to give a speech!”
+Clarkson led the cheer and his players happily followed along.
+This spontaneous celebratory moment revealed the tight bond that has formed between Clarkson and the squad eighteen months into his tenure, the last several months in a quarantine bubble.

 House of Clarkson